vdaas/vald/docs/overview/architecture.md

 - [Kubernetes](https://kubernetes.io/)

 To easily scale and manage Vald, we deploy and run Vald on [Kubernetes](https://kubernetes.io/).
     Vald takes all of the advantages of using Kuberenetes.
     For more details please read the next section.

 - [Helm](https://helm.sh/)

 Helm help you to deploy and configure Vald.
-Vald contains multiple components and configuration, Helm help us to manage those manifest and provide a better and easy way to deploy and configure Vald.
+    Vald contains multiple components and configuration�.
+    Helm helps us to manage those manifest and provides a better and easy way to deploy and configure Vald.

 - [NGT](https://github.com/yahoojapan/NGT)

     NGT is one of the core component of Vald.
     NGT is a super fast vector search engine used by Vald to guarantee the performance of Vald.

 ### Concept